openshift-metal3/dev-scripts/agent/docs/add-nodes.md

 export EXTRA_WORKER_DISK=100
 ```

 After the cluster has been installed.
-To add both nodes to the cluster, run
+To add both nodes to the cluster:
-these commands:

 ```
-AGENT_EXTRAWORKER_NODE_TO_ADD=0 make agent_add_node
-AGENT_EXTRAWORKER_NODE_TO_ADD=1 make agent_add_node
+make agent_add_node
 ```

-The nodes will be sequentially added to the cluster.

 # agent_add_node target